grafana/agent/docs/developer/release/update-version-in-code.md

 3. Create a PR to merge to main (must be merged before continuing).

-    See [here](https://github.com/grafana/agent/pull/2838/files) for an example PR for the first RCV.
+    See [here](https://github.com/grafana/agent/pull/3065) for an example PR for the first RCV

-    See [here](https://github.com/grafana/agent/pull/2873/files) for an example PR for a SRV.
+    See [here](https://github.com/grafana/agent/pull/3119) for an example PR for a SRV

 4. Create a branch from `release-[release version prefix]`.

-5. Cherry pick the change commit from the merged PR in step 3 from main into the new branch from step 4.
+5. Cherry pick the commit on main from the merged PR in step 3 from main into the new branch from step 4.

+    ```
+    git cherry-pick -x [commit id]
+    ```

+    For a SRV, delete the `Main (unreleased)` header and anything underneath it as part of the cherry-pick.
+Alternatively, do it after the cherry-pick is completed.

 6. Create a PR to merge to `release-[release version prefix]` (must be merged before continuing).

+    See [here](https://github.com/grafana/agent/pull/3066) for an example PR for the first RCV.

+    See [here](https://github.com/grafana/agent/pull/3123) for an example PR for a SRV.